 (*Always remember: Most traders lose money.
 My top students and I have put in many years of hard work, experience, and dedication.
 Trading is inherently risky.
 Do your due diligence and never risk more than you can afford to lose.)

 Frequently Asked Questions About Stock Float

-Stock float, also called float or public float, is the number of stock shares that are available for trading to the public.
-This doesn’t include shares held by insiders.
+The stock float is the number of shares available for trading to the public.
+It’s also called free float or public float.
+The float doesn’t include restricted or closely held shares.

-Since trading is largely based on supply and demand, the number of available shares matters.
-The fewer shares available, the more in demand they can potentially become.
-It goes back to this basic economic principle: If the demand is high and supply is low, prices go up; if the demand is low and supply is high, prices go down.
+Trading is based on supply and demand.
+The fewer shares that are available, the more in demand they can become.
+It goes back to the basics of economics.
+If demand is high and supply is low, prices go up.
+But if demand is low and supply is high, prices go down.

-High float stocks have a large number of freely available shares; low float stocks have fewer shares.
-While every trader will have their own standards for determining the difference, many consider a stock with fewer than 10 million shares to be a low float stock.
+A high float stock has a large number of freely available shares.
+Low float stocks have fewer traded shares.
+Every trader has their own standards for determining the difference.
+I consider a stock with fewer than 10 million shares to be a low float stock.

 Shares outstanding is the total number of shares issued.
-However, some of these shares are held by company insiders and are not freely available for trading on the public market.
-Float refers to the number of shares that are available to the public.
+However, some of these shares are held by company insiders and major shareholders.
+These shares are not freely available for trading.
+Float refers to the number of shares available to the public.

 The Bottom Line